 The human touch

 Machine learning, artificial intelligence, and other technologies cannot yet address subjective interpretations necessary to build the knowledge that your organization needs to function.
-The earlier retail story shows that you can have all the right technologies, but outcomes can still turn out wrong.
+The earlier retail story shows that you can have all the right technologies (whether its data catalog software, a knowledge graph, or something else), but outcomes can still turn out wrong.

 Promoting data literacy means everyone understands data better, and asks the right questions.
 They can make better business decisions by being well-informed.
 Data moves from being a difficult asset to get and use in your work, to a central, seamless part of your workflow.